$0 Massachusetts Adoption Quick-Start Checklist

 Most Massachusetts adoptions require a home study conducted by DCF or a licensed private agency.
 The home study evaluates:

-- Physical standards: Bedroom count (minimum two bedrooms for most placements), lead paint compliance for homes with children under six, egress and safety standards
+• Physical standards: 110 CMR 7.105 includes a 50-square-foot bedroom minimum, lead paint compliance for homes with children under six, egress and safety standards

-- Background checks: CORI (Criminal Offender Record Information), SORI (Sex Offender Registry Information), and CARI (Court Activity Record Information) are required for every person in the household over age 11.
+• Background checks: CORI (Criminal Offender Record Information), SORI (Sex Offender Registry Information), and CARI (Court Activity Record Information) are required for every person in the household age 14 and older.
 This includes college students home for the summer, elderly relatives living with you, and anyone else regularly in the home

-- CORI discretionary review: Not all CORI flags are disqualifying.
-Massachusetts permits discretionary review of non-violent misdemeanors that are more than 10 years old.
+• CORI discretionary review: Not all CORI flags are disqualifying.
+Some records may receive discretionary review; ask DCF which current disqualification and waiver rules apply.
 Understanding the difference between a mandatory disqualification and a discretionary one is important before the home study process begins

 Kinship caregivers and stepparents may qualify for a home study waiver through a CJD 400 motion.
 The waiver is not automatic — it requires a motion and judicial approval.
 The grounds typically include the length of the existing caregiver relationship, the quality of the existing parent-child bond, and the absence of safety concerns.